 Internal package mirrors, staging APIs, and lab download servers often use a private certificate authority instead of the public web PKI.
-Pointing wget at the correct CA .crt file keeps HTTPS verification enabled for those systems and avoids the unsafe habit of disabling certificate checks just to make one download work.
+Pointing wget at the correct CA .crt file keeps HTTPS verification enabled and avoids falling back to --no-check-certificate just to make one request work.

 Related: How to use client certificates with wget